ei5uke/mario_pytorch/README.md

 ## About
 *v0.3*, 01/17/2022 - current\
 Now I guess I'll be working on PPO.
 I'll be following both Eric Yang Yu's tutorial and Costa Huang's tutorial, but since they are noticeably different I'll be tinkering around with stuff.
-Also, I'll be trying to learn how entropy works and implementing advantage estimations like GAE
+Also, I'll be trying to learn how entropy works and implementing advantage estimations like GAE.
+COMPLETED YAY

 *v0.2*, 01/08/2022 - 01/16/2022\
 Following implementation of Youtuber "Jack of Some"'s implementation of RL through his 'DQN in PyTorch Stream _ of N' series, Deep RL Hands-on book by Maxim Lapan, and following the DQN paper.
 It's kinda repetitive, redoing the project again but while the first time I was easily able to understand the replay buffer, I didn't really understand anything else.
 So far, I'm more clear on the DQN algorithm itself, how PyTorch CNN's work, etc.